DevExpress/devextreme-reactive/CONTRIBUTING.md

 ## Bug and Feature Requests

-If you found a bug or want to request a feature, please submit an issue to our repository.
-You should check the list of active issues first to avoid duplicates.
+Submit an issue to request a feature or report a bug.
+Check the list of active issues first to avoid duplicates.

 ## Help and Support